Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_2_plan.md

 ## Outcome goals
 * Learn project management basics.
 * Practice using GitHub and IDEs to manage your workflow.
+* Clone an eXist-db app, build with ant, install in local eXist-db instance.
 * Know your machine better.
-* Initiate an eXist-db app using Yeoman and push it to GitHub.
+* Learn how to look stuff up.
 * Learn to create sustainability plans.

 ## Legend